 We do a picnic style lunch that includes healthy light meals ideal for river trips.
 On our multiple day trips, the lodges will provide dinner and breakfast on lodge trips, and our guides will turn into gourmet cooks for the camp trips.
-They will cook anything from bbq chicken to fajitas to stir fry to salmon and steak.
-They follow it up with a dessert like strawberry shortcake, chocolate cake, or cheesecake.
+They will cook anything from bbq chicken to fajitas, or salmon and steak.
+They follow it up with a dessert like chocolate cake, vanilla pudding cake, or our famous bacon peanut butter chocolate crumble.
 If you have any kind of dietary specifications, please let us know so we can accommodate them.

 What lodges do we stay at on the river?